 The Board of Directors may decide, at the proposal of the remuneration committee, to grant exceptional remuneration to the Chief Executive Officer in view of very special circumstances.
-The payment of this type of remuneration must be justifiable by an event, such as the execution of a major transaction for the company, or an operational outperformance measure.
+The payment of this type of remuneration must be justifiable by an event, such as the execution of a major transaction for the Company, or an operational outperformance measure.

-The payment of the elements of variable remuneration and, as appropriate, exceptional remuneration attributed for the financial year 2017, is conditional on approval by the Ordinary General Meeting of the elements of remuneration of the Chief Executive Officer, paid or attributed by way of the said financial year (ex post vote).
+The payment of the elements of variable remuneration and, as appropriate, exceptional remuneration attributed for a financial year, is conditional on approval by the Ordinary General Meeting of the elements of remuneration of the Chief Executive Officer, paid or attributed by way of the said financial year (ex post vote).

-15.1.1.3 Commitments with regard to the Chief Executive Officer on the basis of article L.225-42-1 of the Commercial Code.
+15.1.1.3 Commitments with regard to the Chief Executive Officer on the basis of article L.225-42-1 of the Commercial Code the functions of Chairman of the Board of Directors and those of Chief Executive Officer) for whatever reason.